joostmeijles/blog/content/jss_tracking_commerce.md

 +++

 In [part 3](./jss_cart_actions.md) of our JSS and Commerce series we have been adding cart actions.
 It would be great if we could track these using Sitecore Experience Analytics.
-This article presents how we achieved tracking a *Lines Added To Cart* event using JSS, and describe the pros and cons of the chosen approach.
+This article presents how we achieved tracking a *Lines Added To Cart* event using JSS, and describes the pros and cons of the chosen approach.
 <!--more-->

+Remember that we decided to use Commerce Engine directly and thus have to add Analytics ourselves instead of the *normal* approach where the Commerce Connect layer handles analytics.

 JSS ships with a tracking API that is pretty well described [here](https://jss.sitecore.com/docs/fundamentals/services/tracking).
 To get started with JSS tracking, we enabled JSS tracking and [tracking of anonymous contacts](https://doc.sitecore.net/developers/xp/xconnect/xconnect-search-indexer/enable-anonymous-contact-indexing.html).